Understanding and Optimizing Your Customer’s Decision Journey

 Step 2: Make Interaction a Priority

-Once you have a customer’s-eye view of the digital journey on your website, it’s time to offer support during the most critical stages of the process.
+Once you have a customer’s-eye view of the customer decision journey on your website, it’s time to offer support during the most critical stages of the process.
 The best way to do that is via direct customer interaction.

 You should always make it easy for potential customers to contact you whenever the need arises.
-However, it’s also smart to initiate contact at the most crucial points, to ensure that the customer continues through the process.
+However, it’s also smart to initiate contact at the most crucial points, to ensure that the customer continues through the decision journey.
 You can do this via phone, email, or even live chat.

 Step 3: Implement Your Changes and Make Room for Growth